 How to Grow Possumhaw Holly

 It isn’t difficult to grow possumhaw holly.
-The plant thrives in the U.S. Department of Agriculture plant hardiness zones 5 through 9a.
+The plant thrives in the USDA plant hardiness zones 5 through 9a.
 This includes both coasts and the southern half of the nation.

 Possumhaw holly care starts when you plant the holly tree.
 Position it in full sun or partial shade.
 If you want a taller plant, choose a shady site, but full sun gives you better and more abundant fruit.